My Journey into Robotics

 Robots, Code, and Everything Between

-Before HEBI, during my time at CMU, I worked on several exciting projects including a lunar-terrain excavation robot as part of my year-long capstone.
+During my time at CMU, I worked on several exciting projects including a lunar-terrain excavation robot as part of my year-long capstone.
 I also built an autonomy stack for Roboracer (formerly F1Tenth — small racecars, serious autonomy problems) and researched learning-based motion planning for off-road vehicles using self-supervised techniques.

 If you want to dig deeper into the technical side of my work, check out the Projects section, or see What I'm Into Lately for my most recent experiments and side projects.